-What can I do if I’m at a 209A hearing and the abusive person asks the judge for an order allowing him to take personal property with him?
+What can I do if I’m at a 209A hearing and the person that abused me asks the judge for an order to take personal property?

 Judges order many kinds of abuse prevention in 209A orders.
 A judge can order a person not to abuse you, to stay away from you, and other things.
 All of these orders are to protect you, the abused person.
 Judges should not include anything in 209A Protective Orders to benefit an abusive person.
 The law, Chapter 209A, does not say that the judge can allow the person who abused you to take personal property.

-Some judges may consider a request from the person who abused you to get his property anyway.
+Some judges may consider a request from the person who abused you to get their property anyway.

-- A police escort for the person who abused you, when he comes to collect his things;
+- A police escort for the person who abused you to come collect the things;

 - Name the specific things the person who abused you is allowed to take;

-- that the personal property be truly personal: clothes, toiletries, identification and similar personal papers, tools he uses at work; not the TV, radio, computer, appliances, furniture;
+- that the personal property be truly personal: clothes, toiletries, identification and similar personal papers, tools for work; not the TV, radio, computer, appliances, furniture;